polybuildr/bitnebula/content/post/thoughts-about-balloon.md

   |
 ```

-I've also [been told](https://github.com/polybuildr/balloon-lang/issues/25#issuecomment-300622467) (by Siddharth, another IIIT student who has helped me with parts of the project) that I should use a tried-and-tested type checking algorithm instead of rolling my own and there's an [issue for that](https://github.com/polybuildr/balloon-lang/issues/26).
+I've also [been told](https://github.com/polybuildr/balloon-lang/issues/25#issuecomment-300622467) (by Siddharth, another IIIT student who has helped me with parts of the project) that I should use a tried-and-tested type checking algorithm instead of rolling my own and there's an [issue for that](https://github.com/polybuildr/balloon-lang/issues/26) too.

 ### The Super-experimental LLVM Backend {#llvm-backend}